floooh/floooh.github.io/_posts/2021-02-07-sokol-api-overhaul.md

 D3D12, Vulkan and WebGPU integrated *all* those separate state objects into a single immutable pipeline-state object, but the creation-information is still structured like in the "legacy" APIs.
-There are nested depth-stencil-, rasterizer- and blend-state struct, even though technically this doesn't make much sense because those states can't be changed independently anymore.
+There are nested depth-stencil-, rasterizer- and blend-state structs, even though technically this doesn't make much sense because those states can't be changed independently anymore.

 Instead in sokol_gfx.h I decided now to change things around in sg_pipeline_desc